ankush109/Pratilip-assignment/readme.md

 docker compose up --build
 ```

+3. Please note some routes are protected so Kindly login it gives accesstoken
+   put the access token as Bearer Token else the requst will fail ( for some routes )

-# DETAILS ABOUT EACH SERVICE :
+# DETAILS ABOUT EACH SERVICES :

 ![](https://github.com/ankush109/Pratilipi/blob/main/images/Microservices.png?raw=true)